AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 ![The destinations dashboard details page with Activation data tab highlighted.](../images/destinations/activation-data-tab.png)

-This widget helps you to understand at a glance, the value of your destinations based on the number of audiences activated.
+This widget helps you to understand the value of your destinations based on the number of audiences activated at a glance.
 It also provides easy access to more detailed information for further analysis.

 ### [!UICONTROL Mapped audiences] {#mapped-audiences}